raito-io/raito-io.github.io/docs/overview/concepts.md

 Some other examples of Grant categories that are typically used:
 - **Data Product**: if you work with data products, you could create a grant category to represent these data products as a grant.
 This way, your users can easily find the available data products and request access to them.
-- **Purpose**: if you want to implement a Purpose-Based Access Control mechanism, you could create grant category for this as well.
+- **Purpose**: if you want to implement a Purpose-Based Access Control mechanism, you could create a grant category for this as well.

 Over time, more configuration options will be provided for these grant categories to allow you to tailor them more to your specific needs.